 - Limit the amount of luggage you take.
-You may have to make a connection with a limited amount of time and climb stairs to get to the platform (don't expect elevators or escalators!).
+You may have to make a train transfer with a limited amount of time and climb stairs to get to the platform (don't expect elevators or escalators!).
 Traveling as light as possible will make it easier for you to carry your own luggage and make connections on time.

 - Large suitcases can typically be stored in luggage racks at either end of the train car, but will be out of your sight.
-Luggage racks above your seat will be small and can hold carry-on size luggage.
+Luggage racks above your seat will be small and hold carry-on size luggage.